Duplicate Micro SD Cards with Your Raspberry Pi

 I've written separate instructions for duplicating SD cards with a Windows computer.

 You can buy SD card duplicating machines at prices from several hundred dollars to several thousand.
-Or, you can duplicate ten or more cards at a time using $130 worth of parts and your Raspberry Pi running Raspbian.
-(It was $99 last fall, but I now recommend some pricier USB adapters.)
+Or, you can duplicate ten or more cards at a time using $150 worth of parts and your Raspberry Pi running Raspbian.
+(It was $99 in the fall of 2018, but I now recommend USB 3 equipment, which is pricier.)
 Here's what you need:

 - microSD card reader/writer USB adapters.
 You need one of these for each port on your hub.
 For a 10-port hub, you need ten.
 About $90.
 Beware: Not all "SD card readers" will also write reliably; be sure you get reader/writer adapters.
-You need USB 2.0 for best speed with the Raspberry Pi's USB 2.0 ports.
-I've tested the one in the link, and it will also work with USB 3, making it somewhat future-resistant.
+You need USB 3 for best speed with the Raspberry Pi 4's USB 3 ports.
+I've tested the one in the link,

 - A big microSD card.
 You will need one micro SD card with enough space to hold the Raspbian operating system and one or more operating system image files.
 I suggest one that's four times the size of the cards you're working with, so if you want to duplicate 16 GB cards, get a 64 GB card for about $12.
 (The USB adapter in the previous link is limited to 256 GB. so don't get a really huge card.)

 This process has been tested using a Raspberry Pi Model 3 B+ and Raspbian Stretch 9.4.
+However, it will run much faster if you have a Raspberry Pi 4 and use a USB 3 port.
 Please report problems or errors with these instructions to Bob.Brown@Kennesaw.edu.

 Overview: Duplicating SD Cards